 Read more: Saint Irene.
 Irene, the great martyr

 4 Reasons why God was angry with Edom

 Obadiah anticipated Edom in Bible annihilation (Obadiah 1:1, 8), and the prediction offers a rundown of explicit purposes behind God’s approaching judgment.
-God was very angry with Edom because of:
+God was very angry with Edom because of the following:

-- Their heart of the pride: “Pride of your heart has misled you” (Obadiah 1:3).
+- Their heart of pride: “Pride of your heart has misled you” (Obadiah 1:3).